 Click OK, enter a filename and Save the *.CCF file including the configurations and ICC profiles.
 Subsequently, the window Information provides information about license terms regarding the import and export of ICC and DeviceLink profiles.

-Imported configurations are inactive until activated in the Overview window.
+Note: Imported configurations are inactive until activated in the Overview window.

 Extract ICC Profile

 Extracts the embedded profile from images and the output intent from PDF/X files.
 The extracted profile can then be saved to any location.

 Opens the DLS Manager.
 The DLS Manager is used to install and update DeviceLink sets (DLS).
 License keys for the required sets can be purchased from your ColorLogic dealer.
 With a demo installation, all or individual sets can be installed and tested.
 Please note, however, that demo profiles installed during a demo can no longer be used on a permanent license for ZePrA.
 The DeviceLink sets will be available for further use after they are purchased.

 The SaveInk report provides a detailed overview of the color savings of all SaveInk queues and processed jobs.

 Spot Color Report

 The Spot Color Report shows which results are achieved with a spot color conversion in respect to deltaE00, deltaE76 and separation into the process colors.
 This allows to verify the accuracy of the spot color conversion before printing and to determine in advance how spot colors (e.g. Pantone® colors) of specific PDF and image files will be converted by ZePrA.